Does life insurance pay out in the event of suicide

 Does my term life insurance pay out in the event of suicide?

-What role does depression play in payout?
+What role does depression play in the payout?

-What does "state precluding free will" mean?
+What does "a state excluding free determination of will" mean?

 Where can relatives find help and advice?